 - Requests are reviewed individually: to confirm a student’s eligibility per requirements set forth by ED; to establish a student’s level of need; and to evaluate the claimed expenses.
 A student’s level of need is determined using information available to the SCU Office of Financial Aid, including, but not limited to: Pell eligibility, previously awarded emergency aid, expected family contribution, and student account credits.
 Claimed expenses must be reasonable, related to a student’s cost of attendance as enumerated in the list provided by ED, due to COVID-19-related campus operations disruptions, and must not be duplicated in other requests for aid reviewed by the SCU Office of Financial Aid.

 - Instructions and FAQs concerning the Emergency Financial Aid Grants are provided to students on the SCU website.
 All students received email notifications about the program on May 1, May 8, May 15, May 22, and May 29.
-(See notifications #16, #17, #18, #19, #20 at https://www.scu.edu/covid-19/campus-messages/) A separate email message was sent to all students on May 7, specific to the CARES Act Relief Fund.
+(See notifications #16, #17, #18, #19, #20, #21 at https://www.scu.edu/covid-19/campus-messages/) Separate email messages were sent to all students on May 7, and July 14 specific to the CARES Act Relief Fund.
+Another message sent to students on August 5 (Fall 2020 Academics, Housing, Student Life, and Community Expectations) included CARES Act information.
 Any questions students have about the program may be submitted to OneStop@scu.edu.